cdmandrews/cdmandrews.github.io/3301/project-1.md

 ### Content Requirements

-1. Your fact sheet will summarize key information **at least 10 different kinds (genres) of writing**.
+1. Your fact sheet needs to summarize key information about **at least 10 different kinds (genres) of TPC**, **specific readers and purposes for writing in that profession**, **distinctive features or characteristics of TPC in that profession**, and **ethical or social issues relevant to writers in that profession**.

+2. Your fact sheet should have key messages or controlling ideas and not be a randomly organized assortment of statements.

-2. Your fact sheet should include an appropriate technical illustration or graphic.
-It muse be conceptual or informational, not solely decorative.
+2. Your fact sheet should include at least one relevant technical illustration or graphic.
+It muse be conceptual or informational, not decorative.
+You may include other decorative elements.

-3. Include the following content:

-- Short descriptions of **10 types or genres of TPC** in a particular profession, job, or field
-- **Specific readers** or users for each kind of TPC
-- **Specific exigences** or purposes for each kind of TPC
-- **Special features** or characteristics distinctive to each kind of TPC
-- **Ethical or social justice issues** relevant to the professionals creating the TPC

-You may include other information you find interesting or relevant in your fact sheet sheet.
+3. You may include other information you find interesting or relevant in your fact sheet sheet.

-Respect the intellectual property rights of others by citing and linking to sources, whether using commons-based or copyright-protected content.
+4. Respect the intellectual property rights of others by citing and linking to sources, whether you use commons-based or copyright-protected content.
+Look at examples to see how other fact sheet writers have handled this.

 ### Design Requirements

-Your fact sheet must meet the following design constraints.
-Your design should help readers use and understand your document and should suggest meaningful connections between bits of information.
+An effective design will help readers use and understand your document and should suggest meaningful connections between bits of information.

-- Use design elements and graphics (such as headings, color, layout) to highlight key information, reinforce relationships in your content, and make your fact sheet easy to read and visually appealing.
 - Use text structures (such as titles, subtitles, footnotes, and other elements) to clarify the audience, purpose, and scope of your text as well as present its content.
+- Use design elements and graphics to highlight key information, reinforce relationships in your content, and make your fact sheet easy to read and visually appealing.
-- Format your fact sheet so that it fits on no more than 2 pages in MS Word.
+- Format your fact sheet so that it fits on no more than 2 pages in MS Word (i.e. it could be printed out front-to-back on a single piece of standard printer paper).
 - Proofread your document; your work should be free from surface errors.
 - *Do not turn in a document with double-spaced, 12pt Times New Roman manuscript formatting, a school-type heading, etc.*